-When you reduce complexity on your churn calculation, you get the following benefits, which can’t be underestimated.
+When you reduce complexity on your churn rate calculation, you get the following benefits, which can’t be underestimated.

 It’s easily understandable — anyone in your organization can understand that number.
-This is absolutely critical for a key metric.
+This is critical for a key metric.
 If no one understands your number, they can’t act on it.

 That’s why, at ProfitWell, we use the Simple Way with a monthly time window.

 All of your top-line metrics are just headlines.
 They’re not the story.
 The story is buried deep within the numbers.
-You need to be looking in depth at the how and why of your churn rather than trying to account for every variable within your churn rate calculation.
+You need to be looking in-depth at the how and why of your churn rather than trying to account for every variable within your churn rate calculation.

-Common Churn Rate FAQs
+Churn rate FAQs

-Churn is a tricky subject, but we get many of the same questions on churn again and again.
+Churn is a tricky subject, but we get many of the same questions on churn rate again and again.
 Here are some of the most asked questions, and our answers for them.

 What is a good churn rate?

-What is negative churn rate?
+What is a negative churn rate?

 Does churn rate affect retention?